Business records -- Texas, East

 Found in 37 Collections and/or Records:

-Scope and Contents Business ledger of an unknown general store likely located in Shelby County, Texas.
+Business ledger of an unknown general store likely located in Shelby County, Texas.
 The ledger lists customers' names, their purchases, the price of those purchases, and also has a customer index in the front.

-Scope and Contents The collection includes accident and insurance reports, blueprints, catalogs (price lists and parts lists), correspondence, farm equipment and machinery literature, photographs, statements, ledgers and other records of this Longview manufacturer and seller of plows and farm equipment
+The collection includes accident and insurance reports, blueprints, catalogs (price lists and parts lists), correspondence, farm equipment and machinery literature, photographs, statements, ledgers and other records of this Longview manufacturer and seller of plows and farm equipment

-Scope and Contents The Legg General Store collection contains books of accounts received as well as receipt books.
+The Legg General Store collection contains books of accounts received as well as receipt books.
 There is also included a letter sent from Andy’s nephew, Lalonde Legg who was stationed overseas during World War I, to Andy in 1918.
 Included are land and warranty deeds, as well as oil, gas, and mineral leases.